OmarShawky1/ACU/README.md

 # ACU

-An Open University providing MOOCs, Career Services, Academic Advisory, and Networking for CS/CSE only.
+An Open University primarily dedicated to preparing & working for Big Tech companies (FAANG, FAANG+, Fortune 500, Enterprises, Startups) by providing Career Services, Resources (Roadmaps & MOOCs), Networking and Academic Advisory for CS/CSE only.

 **Note**: **English Server is coming soon**.
 If you find current onboarding hard, please issue a ticket and explain.